tdc-legislative/ruby_quiz/rkg_README.md

 it to IO.
 It is easier to test as written.

 * Sixteen rspec tests live where you would expect them.

+* As you may know, I did not write trollop stuff.